Promoting Responsible Care

 Core Environment, Safety and Health Diagnostic Check Team

-Our Team is comprised of Environmental Protection & Safety Division managers (Team Leaders), Environmental Protection & Safety Division members (inspection team and office staff), and Labor Union Head Office staff.
+Our Team is comprised of Responsible Care & Technology Division managers (Team Leaders), Responsible Care & Technology Division Responsible Care Promotion Dept. members (inspection team and office staff), and Labor Union Head Office staff.

 Items to be checked